Skip to main content

 #

-Note: The installation instruction in this section has not been fully tested.
+Note: The installation instruction in this section is from Redditor u/Near_Earth.
+It has not been fully tested.

 The benefits of using LXC: going beyond ordinary chroot, allowing the Android system to run things that rely on Systemd, such as Snap.